juanyachino/MoviesAPI/README.md

 >
 > Rename application-test.properties.example to application-test.properties
 >
-> Replace the username and password values with your own values in both files.
+> Replace the username and password values with your own mysql credentials in both files.

 # Database setup: